-Adam J. Doyle, MD, Assistant Professor of Surgery received his BS in Biological Sciences from Cornell University with a concentration in Animal Physiology, graduating Magna Cum Laude with distinction in research.
+Adam J. Doyle, MD, Assistant Professor of Surgery received his BS in Biological Sciences from Cornell University graduating Magna Cum Laude with distinction in research.
 Dr. Doyle then earned his medical degree with distinction in research from the University of Rochester School of Medicine and Dentistry.
 He was awarded several prestigious honors during medical school, including the Class of 1954 Scholarship and the Society for Vascular Surgery Medical Student Scholarship Award.
 After medical school, Dr. Doyle completed a Residency and Research Fellowship in Vascular Surgery at the University of Rochester Medical Center.

 Dr. Doyle has been on staff at the University of Rochester Medical Center since 2014 and has distinguished himself through his thoughtful patient-centered care.